 Example: a child shows a drawing he just made to his mum’s best friend:

 Guarda che cosa ho fatto. – Oh amore, ma che bel disegno, sei molto bravo!

 Look what I made. – Oh love, what a beautiful drawing, you’re really good!

 In certain countries like the UK, the word love is also used to greet a stranger.
-For example, someone who has just walked into a coffee shop might be welcomed by the owner (usually a woman) with something like “You all right, love? “.
-In Italy, amore is not used in that sense – it would sound really strange!
+For example, someone who has just walked into a coffee shop might be welcomed by the owner with something along the lines of “You all right, love? “.
+In Italy, amore is not used in this sense – it would sound really strange!
 Once again it can be used as a joke or as a means of provocation or mocking someone.

 Non ho mai dimenticato i miei amori passati.

 Siete i miei amori, i miei tesori, vi amo tanto!

 You are my loves, my treasures, I love you very much.